fgwei/fgwei.github.io/_includes/sections/about.md

 is capable of finding real security issues and efficient enough in terms of analysis time.
 Our research paper is accepted by [CCS 2014](http://www.sigsac.org/ccs/CCS2014/).
-The Amandroid tool has been downloaded over 10,000 times as of Sep 2017 and become foundation of many research projects (cited over 180 times as of Sep 2017).
+The Amandroid tool has been downloaded over 10,000 times as of Sep 2017 and become foundation of many research projects (cited over 210 times as of Jan 2018).

 </div>
 <div class="col-lg-12" markdown="1">